Yandex Cloud

 Note

-• dynamic "rule": Dynamic activation of rules from the basic set if their paranoia level is not higher than set in the waf_paranoia_level variable.
-For dynamically configured rules, you can change the parameters manually.
-For example, you can turn a rule into a blocking one or activate a rule with the paranoia level higher than specified in the variable.
+• dynamic "rule": Dynamically enabling the rules in the basic set if their paranoia level is not higher than the value defined in the waf_paranoia_level variable.
+You can manually edit the settings of dynamically configured rules.
+For example, you can turn a rule into a blocking one or enable a rule with the paranoia level higher than the one defined in the variable.

 • rule_id: Rule ID.